 These are also called aroma lamps, burners and candle

-A small bowl sits atop the base of the diffuser.
-Simply add a few tablespoons of water and approximately ten drops of your chosen essential oil, and light the tea candle.
+To use, simply add a few tablespoons of water and approximately ten drops of your chosen essential oil, and light the tea candle.
 We recommend using beeswax candles as they last much longer, don't burn as hot, and are a much healthier alternative than the cheaper, paraffin candles.
 These are especially nice to use during meditation or yoga.

 This is the preferred model of many aromatherapists and massage therapists.
 These diffusers pump air through a glass chamber filled with essential oils.
 They are well regarded due to their effectiveness in diffusing essential oils and in maintaining their therapeutic properties.

 The nebulizing diffuser uses no heat, and converts the essential oil into microscopic size droplets which stay in the air for long periods of time.
 These droplets produce a fragrant aroma and are easily assimilated through the lungs and into the bloodstream.
-These are powerful diffusers, but not recommended for those who don't want to contend with cleaning the glass between oils, or who want to diffuse thicker oils such as vetiver or patchouli.
+These are powerful, but not recommended for those who don't want to contend with cleaning the glass between oils, or who want to diffuse thicker oils such as vetiver or patchouli.